Demographics of Luxembourg

-This article is about the demographic features of the population of Luxembourg, including population density, education level, health of the populace, economic status, religious affiliations and other aspects of the population.
+Demographic features of the population of Luxembourg include population density, education level, health of the populace, economic status, religious affiliations and other aspects of the population.

 The following is an overview of the demographics of Luxembourg.
 Demographic topics include basic statistics, most populous cities, and religious affiliation.

-The population of Luxembourg as of 1 January 2022 was 645,397 (52.87% Luxembourgers and 47.13% of foreign nationality).
+The population of Luxembourg as of 1 January 2024 was 672,050 (52.7% Luxembourgers and 47.3% of foreign nationality).

 The people of Luxembourg are called Luxembourgers.

-Population
+Population size and structure

-The population of Luxembourg in 2022 is 650,364.
+The population of Luxembourg in 2024 is 672,050.